Defending Against Theft Charges Is Complex But Possible

 Theft is considered a serious crime in the state of Florida.
 Grand theft – defined as intentionally and illegally taking money or property worth at least $300 – is a felony.
 Petit theft – intentionally and illegally taking money or property worth less than $300 – is a misdemeanor.
 However, a conviction on either theft charge is punishable with a harsh fine, probation and jail time, and a grand theft conviction can send an offender to a Florida state prison.

-A burglary happens in Florida when someone enters “a dwelling, a structure, or a conveyance” and intends to commit a crime within.
+A burglary happens in Florida when someone enters “a dwelling, a structure or a conveyance” and intends to commit a crime within.
 Florida recognizes three “degrees” of burglary, but every burglary in Florida is a felony offense, and a conviction can put an offender in prison for at least five years.
-Armed robbery is a first-degree felony in Florida, punishable upon conviction by up to thirty years in prison.
-“Simple” robbery is a second-degree felony, punishable upon conviction by up to fifteen years in a state prison.
-When weapons are involved, minors are involved, or the defendant has a criminal record, the penalties for these crimes can be even harsher.
+Armed robbery is a first-degree felony in Florida, punishable upon conviction by up to 30 years in prison.
+“Simple” robbery is a second-degree felony, punishable upon conviction by up to 15 years in a state prison.
+When weapons or minors are involved, or the defendant has a criminal record, the penalties for these crimes can be even harsher.

 How Can Our Attorneys Help You?

 In burglary, robbery and theft cases, it is imperative to be represented by an attorney who has substantial experience navigating the Florida criminal justice system and representing the accused.
 The award-winning legal team at Kibbey | Wagner has more than 60 years of combined experience advocating on behalf of those charged with burglaries, robberies and thefts in Stuart and throughout Florida’s Treasure Coast region.